apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Brightest-ever cosmic explosion solved but new mysteries sparked**
+**House will try again on reauthorization of US spy program after Republican upheaval**

-You can read more about it [here](https://www.bbc.com/news/science-environment-68787534).
+You can read more about it [here](https://abcnews.go.com/US/wireStory/house-reauthorization-us-spy-program-after-republican-upheaval-109152924).

 ## Requirements
 - Python 3.8